ireneorichie/docs/serving/installing-logging-metrics-traces.md

       --filename config/monitoring/200-common/100-istio.yaml
    ```

-   The installation is complete when logging & monitoring components are all
+1. Verify that the daemonset installation successfully completes.
+Run the
-   reported `Running` or `Completed`:
+   following command to ensure that all the monitoring pods are all `Running`:

      ```shell
      kubectl get pods --namespace monitoring --watch